huggingface/candle/README.md

 - [LLaMA and LLaMA-v2](./candle-examples/examples/llama/): general LLM.
 - [Falcon](./candle-examples/examples/falcon/): general LLM.
 - [Phi-v1.5](./candle-examples/examples/phi/): a 1.3b general LLM with performance on par with LLaMA-v2 7b.
+- [Mistral7b-v0.1](./candle-examples/examples/mistral/): a 7b general LLM with
+  performance larger than all publicly available 13b models as of 2023-09-28.
 - [StarCoder](./candle-examples/examples/bigcode/): LLM specialized to code generation.
 - [Quantized LLaMA](./candle-examples/examples/quantized/): quantized version of
   the LLaMA model using the same quantization techniques as